Models of Software Development Life Cycle: Importance of SDLC

 • The spiral model is costly to develop a project.

-• It is more complex than another model.
+• It is more complex than other models.

 4. V-Shaped Software Model